speedment/speedment-doc/pages/predicate.md

 " %}

 A {{site.data.javadoc.ComparableField}} implements the interface traits {{site.data.javadoc.HasReferenceOperators}} and {{site.data.javadoc.HasComparableOperators}}.

+## Comparable Predicate Examples
+Here is a list with examples for the *Comparable Predicates*.
+The source code for the examples below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/predicate/ComparablePredicates.java)

+### equal
+TBW

 ## String Predicates
 The following additional methods (over {{site.data.javadoc.ReferenceField}}) are available to a {{site.data.javadoc.StringField}}: